-The following Design Principles and Guidelines are provided to identify key qualitative goals, some of which are specific to the Bronx Facility Project, to aid design-builders in preparing proposals, inspire creative solutions, and support the evaluation process.
-Design goals are organized into two sections:
+The following Design Principles and Guidelines are provided to identify essential qualitative goals to aid designbuilders in preparing proposals, inspire creative solutions, and support the evaluation and selection process.
+They are organized in two sections:

-- 1. Design Principles represent the broadest conceptual goals for achieving high-quality and civic design. - 2.
+- 1. Design Principles represent the broadest conceptual goals for achieving high-quality and enduring civic - 2.
 Design Guidelines define physical building attributes and project-specific goals that achieve the overarching principles.